yangdanny97/intro-to-d3/index.md

 ### Introduction

-The tutorial provides a quick intro to [D3.js](http://d3js.org/), a Javascript library for creating data visualizations in the browser.
+This tutorial is a quick intro to [D3.js](http://d3js.org/), a Javascript library for creating interactive data visualizations in the browser.
 D3 is built on top of common web standards like HTML, CSS, and SVG.

-D3 makes web-based visualizations easier by "automating the hard bits you already understand," as opposed to "hiding the hard bits" (hat tip [@andy_matuschak][tweet]).

-Again, the tutorial is _not_ a deep dive — we want you to learn _how_ to learn D3 and gain a high-level understanding of this useful tool.
+This is _not_ designed to be a deep dive — this tutorial will teach you how to learn D3 and give you a high-level understanding of this powerful tool.

-This tutorial is a fork of Square's [Intro to D3](https://square.github.io/intro-to-d3/), updated for newer versions of D3.
+This tutorial is a fork of Square's [Intro to D3](https://square.github.io/intro-to-d3/) tutorial, updated to reflect APIs introduced in newer versions of D3.

 ### Older Versions